 We value teamwork, open communication, professionalism, integrity, creativity and fairness.

-Our Universe - Region 6, states (Arkansas, Louisiana, New Mexico, Oklahoma, Texas) and 65 Tribal areas cover half a million square miles with 2,500 major air sources, 20,000 minor air sources, 850 major NPDES facilities, 4,000 minor NPDES facilities, 6,500 offshore production facilities, 7,500 injection wells, 1,500 facilities generating approximately 25 millions tons of hazardous waste and 120,000 miles of pipeline.
-Most of the Region's enforcement programs are located in CAED.
+Our Universe - South Central states (Arkansas, Louisiana, New Mexico, Oklahoma, Texas) and 65 Tribal areas cover half a million square miles with 2,500 major air sources, 20,000 minor air sources, 850 major NPDES facilities, 4,000 minor NPDES facilities, 6,500 offshore production facilities, 7,500 injection wells, 1,500 facilities generating approximately 25 millions tons of hazardous waste and 120,000 miles of pipeline.

 Clean Air (CAA) and Toxic Substances (TSCA)